 Direct Putaway is a popular warehousing tool used by high-volume retailers.
 It can help you position merchandise in your warehouse in a manner that improves space utilization.
 Preset products, stores, and warehouse locations with locator tracking and dimension data.
 You can then use these settings to auto-direct product placement instructions.

 Auto-Plan Daily Activity

 Tools are available to increase warehouse productivity and reduce necessary supervision.
-You can use advanced task scheduling to send daily assignment directly to your staff barcode scanners each day.
+You can use advanced task scheduling to send daily assignments directly to your team’s barcode scanners each day.
 This includes auto-directed actions and inventory workflows to streamline their operations.

 Utilize Manifests and Pick Lists

 Create documentation that assists in accurate inventory distribution.
 Pick Lists organize merchandise that needs to be included on trucks for specific routes, while Delivery Manifests include details such as Cash on Delivery amounts to ensure drivers have accurate information to complete the delivery successfully.